 New Lion ales can usually be found at;

 Platform 5 began brewing in March 2013 at the Railway Inn, Newton Abbot using a 6 barrel plant.
-The brewery is situated in part of an enclosed alley under the disused Platform 5 of Newton Abbot station, with the other part housed in the pub's skittle alley.
+The brewery then moved to part of an enclosed alley under the disused Platform 5 of Newton Abbot station, with the other part housed in the pub's skittle alley.
 In 2021 it relocated to the current address in Torquay.

 The Coaster (ABV 4.0%) - A light and refreshing ale